astoff/code-cells.el/README.md

 Jupyter's web interface or with the command `jupyter nbconvert`.
 The second style is compatible with Jupytext, among several other tools.
 The third is in the spirit of Emacs's outline mode.
 Further percent signs or asterisks signify nested cells.
-In fact, `cells-mode` doubles as a general-purpose enhancement of `outline-minor-mode`; see below for details.
+In fact, `code-cells-mode` doubles as a general-purpose enhancement of `outline-minor-mode`; see below for details.